dresdner353/mpd2chromecast/README.md

 So in the end, to keep things more universal, I copied what MPD server-side itself does... when a track is being cast, the script checks the parent directory of the said file and checks for cover.(png|jpg|tiff|bmp|gif).
 If that file is found, it generates a URL for this file and serves it to the Chromecast along with the audio file URL.

-**Note:** If you use the "Cast MPD Output Stream" mode, no albumart is sent to the cast devices.
-There is no way to do this and change the artwork as the tracks change without recasting each time.
-The whole purpose of this mode was to allow for gapless playback and that requires an uninterrupted stream.
+**Note:** If you use the "Cast MPD Output Stream" mode, static default Volumio/moOde albumart is sent to the cast devices.
+There is no way to cast a continuous stream and change the artwork as the tracks change without recasting each time.

 ## Extracting Albumart from your files
 Not everyone will have a cover.XXX file in each album folder.
 I've always tried to embed artwork into my ripped flac and mp3 files.
 So I wrote an assistant python script (extract_albumart.py) which uses the Python mutagen module to scan a filesystem of music files, test for non-presence of cover.XXX files and then try to extract the first image from the first music file it finds in each directory.
 It's not a guaranteed scenario expecially if separate artwork exists per file, but its a decent shot at filling in the gaps.